seanmailander/scene-by-scene/README.md

 - [ ] add session / loop
 - [ ] use database of movie UPCs
 - [ ] save connections for each session
-- [ ] enable close-corrections of movie cast
+- [ ] enable close-corrections of movie title
 - [ ] enable camera on mobile device
 - [ ] deploy somewhere
 - [ ] build somewhere